 Assists Member States in fighting selected key insect pests through the sterile insect technique, a mechanism of birth control applied to the target pest insect.

 Assists Member States in strengthening food security and livelihoods through improved livestock productivity and control of transboundary animal and zoonotic diseases.

 Assists Member States in enhancing crop biodiversity through mutation breeding to contribute to climate-smart agriculture and food security.

 Soil and Water Management and Crop Nutrition Laboratory

-Optimizes soil management and improves agricultural water use efficiency for climate-smart agriculture, as well as enhances nuclear emergency preparedness and response.
+Assists Member States in optimizing soil management and improving agricultural water use efficiency for climate-smart agriculture, as well as enhance nuclear emergency preparedness and response.